-^{1.} Percentages as of June 2019.
-Numbers do not add to 100% due to rounding and the 2016 Lifeline Order's removal of certain qualifying criteria for Lifeline eligibility determination.
+1 Percentages as of June 2020.
+Numbers do not add to 100% due to the 2016 Lifeline Order's removal of certain qualifying criteria for Lifeline eligibility determination

-^{2.} Must live on Tribal land to qualify through Tribal programs
+2 Must live on Tribal land to qualify through Tribal programs

-^{3.} Bureau of Indian Affairs General Assistance, Tribally-administered Temporary Assistance for Needy Families, income-based Head Start, or the Food Distribution Program on Indian Reservations
+3 Bureau of Indian Affairs General Assistance, Tribally-administered Temporary Assistance for Needy Families, income-based Head Start, or the Food Distribution Program on Indian Reservations

-Lifeline is moving from Service Providers conducting eligibility verification...
+Lifeline has moved from relying solely on service providers to conduct eligibility verification...